Students are expected to have basic programming skills, and know some basic

 for 3 is fine too.

-Q: Is the the same class as the free machine learning class?
+Is this the same class as the free machine learning class?

 credit.
 You can learn more about it at www.ml-class.org.